wesleyfongchong/website-content/post/html/html-video-tag/index.md

 tags: html
 ---

-The `video` tag allows you to embed audio content in your HTML pages.
+The `video` tag allows you to embed video content in your HTML pages.

 This element can stream video, using a webcam via [`getUserMedia()`](/getusermedia/) or **WebRTC**, or it can play a video source which you reference using the `src` attribute: